DuyNguyen1879/docker-lab-tutorial/content/swarm-mode.md

 # Swarm Mode
 Swarm Node lets to have a complete all-built-in Docker cluster solution including orchestrator of containers and multi host networking.
+Main goals accomplished by an orchestation system like Swarm are:

+  1. High Availability
+  2. Scaling
+  3. Load balancing

-In this section, we are going to setup a simple three-nodes cluster based on Swarm with a focus on the networking.
+In this section, we are going to setup a simple three-nodes cluster based on Swarm.

   * [Setup the Swarm](#setup-the-swarm)
   * [Swarm Networking](#swarm-networking)